gr0uch/tapdance/README.md

 Same as `run`, but exclude other calls to `run`.

-### tapdance.bail([message])

-Exit the test by ending the process with a non-zero exit code.

-### tapdance.end()
+### tapdance.end([message])

-End the test, this is not needed except when the process can not exit normally, such as in a browser environment.
+End the test.
+This is not needed except when the process can not exit normally, such as in a browser environment.
+If a message is passed, it will bail out the test with the message and end the process with a non-zero exit code.

 ## License